srazmjo/Workshop1/Stevens_Response.md

-1. In the reading for Tuesday and today (Stevens et al.) the authors use a technique to produce a high resolution description of the distribution of uman populations across the globe.
+Question 1: In the reading for Tuesday and today (Stevens et al.) the authors use a technique to produce a high resolution description of the distribution of uman populations across the globe.
 What is the name of the technique and describe in general and basic terms how it works?

 There are several methods that attempt to disaggregate census data for